Christian Yelich Player Props: Brewers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals allow the most home runs in baseball (153 total, 1.4 per game).
+- The Nationals surrender the most home runs in baseball (153 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.